4bhishekKasam/movie-place-React/README.md

 ![Project Dashboard](1.png)
 ![Adding new Client](2.png)

 This is React one page app for searching movies, watching trailers, and getting all related informations about movies.
+It is react build of my already existing [Angular 4 app](https://github.com/drejcreative/movie-place).
 Frontend is build by React V16 and backend informations come from `themoviedb.org` free API.

 This project was generated with [create-react-app](https://github.com/facebookincubator/create-react-app)